-The cryptographic modules support the following allowed algorithms and protocols in the Approved mode:
+The cryptographic module supports the following allowed algorithms and protocols in the Approved mode:

-- MD5 (Limited use) - RSA key wrapping (key establishment methodology provides 80 or 112 bits of strength) - PKCS #12 Password based obfuscation does not provide security.
-The security strength is provided by TLS for CSPs being pushed off box to other cryptographic models participating in a replication relationship. - SNMP v3 No security claimed. - Non-Approved RNG Generation of seed values for the Approved RNG
+- MD5 (Limited use within TLS) - RSA key wrapping (key establishment methodology provides 80 or 112 bits of strength) - PKCS #12 Password based obfuscation does not provide security.
+The security strength is provided by TLS for CSPs being pushed off box to other cryptographic models participating in a replication relationship. - SNMP v3 No security claimed - Non-Approved NDRNG Generation of seed values for the Approved RNG